History

 Year 4 – Anglo-Saxons

-Year 4 examined artefacts from the Staffordshire Hoard, and also had visitors who led an Anglo-Saxon day.
+Year 4 had visitor who led an Anglo-Saxon day.